Donors

 Project

-Facilitating Migration
+- Facilitating Migration

 The IOM office in Phnom Penh is the designated Canadian Visa Application Centre (CANVAC) visa application submission site on behalf of the Citizenship and Immigration Canada (CIC).
-IOM staffs assist applicants by verifying that application forms and all necessary documentation are complete and present before forwarding the application to the Embassy or Consulate for processing.
+IOM staff assist applicants by verifying that application forms and all necessary documentation are complete and present before forwarding the application to the Embassy or Consulate for processing.

-Incomplete or improperly completed applications may cause unnecessary processing delays, therefore IOM’s experienced visa application counselors assist migrants to submit application as per Citizenship and Immigration Canada (CIC) guidelines.
-Counselors advise applicants of all procedures and requirements, fill-in and print out all required CIC application forms, facilitate assembling of all required supporting documentation, and submit the completed application to the relevant Canadian visa processing post.
+Counselors advise applicants of all procedures and requirements, fill-in and print out all required Citizenship and Immigration Canada application forms, facilitate assembling of all required supporting documentation, and submit the completed application to the relevant Canadian visa processing post.

 IOM aims to assist migrants before, during and after their travel.
 To do so, IOM provides travel assistance such as flight bookings, and assists migrants at the airport with all Cambodia exit formalities, facilitates group travel for Cambodians traveling for resettlement, and notifies sponsors at the destination of all travel details in advance.
 Learn more: Travel and Visa Application Support Services for Migrants